Smokies bear attack survivor reunited with rescuers - NewsBreak

 Roberts’ dad Brent recalled the attack.

-“My wife and I woke up to Timnah screaming for help right about midnight,” he said.Residents displaced after fire damages Bellevue apartment complex
+“My wife and I woke up to Timnah screaming for help right about midnight,” he said.Crews respond to brush fire along Milligan Highway

 She and her family got a first hand look at that rescue helicopter.